FYoungLee/EQ2Sheep/README.md

 # EQ2Sheep
-EQ2Sheep is an application built on the EQ2 Data Feeds API.
+EQ2Sheep is an application built on the EQ2 Data Feeds API, free to share anyone if you like it.

 [Download wrapped executable application] (eq2sheep v0.61818.rar)